dellsystem/wikinotes/readme.md

 		*	email (which can be used to generate a gravatar)
 		*	a list of classes (IDs) that the user is watching
 		*	look into openID for authentication? if there is a django-openID bridge thing
-		*	but rely on django's authentication module for most of the user data (username, user ID, email) - only the CourseWatcher model needs to custom
+		*	but rely on django's authentication module for most of the user data (username, user ID, email) - only the CourseWatcher model needs to be custom
 	*	courses - each course is associated with the following data:
 		*	course ID
 		*	department shortname (see below)